KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

             if newpath: return newpath
     return None
 ```
+The forward kinematics solution first defines the reference space to be at (0,0,0) with an identity matrix orientation, then reads in the locally defined joint DOFs for each joint and sequentially calculates the global DOFs along the path to the joint.

 ```python
 def FK_local2global(chain, dir_graph):
     """ perform forward kinematics to to convert locally defined joint DOFs into the global coordinate system"""